w3f/polkadot-wiki/docs/learn-auction.md

 ];
 ```

-The winner selection algorithm will pick bids which may be non-overlapping in order to maximize the
+The winner selection algorithm will pick bids that may be non-overlapping in order to maximize the
 amount of DOTs held over the entire 2-year lease duration of the parachain slot.
 This means that the
 highest bidder for any given slot lease period might not always win (see the
 [example below](#compete)).

-A random number is determined at each block which is based on the VRF used by Polkadot.
+A random number, which is based on the VRF used by Polkadot, is determined at each block.
 Additionally, each auction will have a threshold that starts at 0 and increases to 1.
 The random
 number produced by the VRF is examined next to the threshold to determine if that block is the end
 of the auction.
 Additionally, the VRF will pick a block from the last epoch to take the state of